priprii/FFXIVPyon/README.md

   - Click the arrow in top-right > Install from Disk... > Locate the downloaded `FFXIVPyon.zip`
   - Search 'FFXIVPyon' & check the box to enable it.
   - You should now find FFXIVPyon in the Tools panel (hotkey 'N')

+## Updating

+- Follow steps as above, but uninstall the current version from Preferences > Addons, prior to installing new version

+> [!NOTE]
+> This addon is in active development, the below documentation is currently outdated.
+> I will soon create demonstration videos for the various features of this addon instead of the below walls of text :3

 ## YAS Automation